vlavrenenko-hacken/reflectfinance-foundry-tests/README.md

 # reflectfinancefoundrytests
-This project was created to better understand how reflect economics works under the hood
+This project was created for better understanding of how reflect economics works under the hood